framely/community/docs/guide/build-service.md

 :::

 ### Implement the service
-Finally, after the tables are ready, you can implement the service now.
+Finally, after the tables are ready, you can implement the service, or provide implementation for each function defined in the service.
+You can do this on the OpenCUI platform using PSQL or native Kotlin code.

 1. Enter the provider that imported the hours service.
 2. Go to the **Service** page, in the **Functions** section, click function **getHoursDay**.
    - Make sure the implementation is **Provider dependent**.